cfragoas/SatLink/README.md

 Some updates are planned for the future of the SatLink

-* Single and multi-point antenna size calcullation for a given desired availability
 * Worst month availabilty calcullation
 * More robust XPD calculations